The Female Microbiome by Good Health

 We have microbes in our mouth, gut, ears… basically, anywhere we possess a cavity.
 Not only that, but our skin is crawling with microscopic critters, and it may surprise you to know that they can be found nearly everywhere in the body.
 Some seem to be good, some potentially bad; most of the time they are supposed to get on with us and each other, but things can go awry, leading to increasing rates of microbial imbalance in modern humans.
-We might know more about the surface of Mars than our own microbiomes, but we know enough to realise how indispensable our personal microbial “fingerprint” is for our overall health, and for the health of those things that are uniquely female.
+We might know more about the surface of Mars than our own microbiomes, but we know enough to realise how indispensable our personal microbial “fingerprint” is for our overall health and for the health of those things that are uniquely female.

 The microbiome by the numbers

 It is estimated that the human body can accommodate 30-50 trillion bacteria, depending on the size of the person, and most of them reside in the large bowel and in areas that are in contact with the outside, like the nose and mouth.
-Bacteria produce postbiotic products for their host, including short chain fatty acids, bacteriocins, carbonic substances, some nutrients, and enzymes (although not all are always beneficial).
+Bacteria produce postbiotic products for their host, including short-chain fatty acids, bacteriocins, carbonic substances, some nutrients, and enzymes (although not all are always beneficial).
 Our immune function is particularly dependent on microbes giving cues to our immune cells, supporting their maturation, and the “priming” of our immune system.
 Other types of microbes, including fungi (mycobiome), archaea (archaeome), parasites (helminths), and viruses (virome), may also exist in the trillions, but we know much less of their activities.
-You may also have heard the term “microbiota” – this refers to the genetic mix of all living organisms (bacteria, viruses, etc.) in a certain area, e.g., the gut, vagina, or mouth, whereas “microbiome” refers to the organisms, their products, and their structures and environment, and generally refers to the totality of the microbes in and on our body as a whole.
+You may also have heard the term “microbiota”—this” refers to the genetic mix of all living organisms (bacteria, viruses, etc.) in a certain area, e.g., the gut, vagina, or mouth, whereas “microbiome” refers to the organisms, their products, and their structures and environment, and generally refers to the totality of the microbes in and on our body as a whole.
 The two terms are often used interchangeably.
 Our health is also influenced by the products and structures of microbial activity, so microbiome is the most common term.

 It was thought that our microbes outnumber our cells by 10 to 1, but it may actually be closer to 2 or 3 to 1, with variability from human to human.
 Our mitochondria, the power-generating organelles in each of our cells (except red blood cells), are bacterial descendants that merged with other cells in a process called endosymbiosis.
 In fact, some scientists argue that each little mitochondrion is still a bacterium!
-We are symbiotically linked with all of the microscopic creatures on the planet and when they are in harmony, we are in harmony.
+We are symbiotically linked with all of the microscopic creatures on the planet, and when they are in harmony, we are in harmony.
 Our individual microbiomes are as unique to us as our fingerprints and are established within the first year or 2 of life.
 Having said that, the microbiome can make shifts in composition, according to age, environment, stress, and diet.
 We share microbiomes with the people in our lives, especially with those we are closest to.

 What constitutes a healthy microbiome?

-A healthy microbiome is one of the first lines of defense in our body.
-Our digestive microbiome (mouth to anus) contains an extremely diverse range of micro-organisms, and this diversity appears to be linked to our health.
-Because some very healthy, primitive-living humans have relatively low gut microbial diversity, such as the Maasai, more research is needed to find out whether diversity or simply a harmonious mix confers health.
-The female genitourinary system – vagina, uterus, fallopian tubes, ovaries, urethra, and bladder – houses a microbiome that appears to be healthier when it has low diversity.
-The microbiotic balance in this system can change with age and environment and monthly hormonal shifts can affect microbial balance, although studies in healthy females find that those same types of dramatic shifts do not tend to happen when overall health is good.
-It might seem a little bit like “the chicken or the egg” but the health of the body is very closely linked to the health and balance of the microbiome.
-If there is microbiotic imbalance in the gut or genitourinary tract, fertility and/or the ability to stay pregnant, or the immune health specific to the reproductive system, have been shown to be adversely affected.
-Maintaining a healthy, whole-body microbiome is now thought to be key to lifelong, healthy physiological function.
+One of the first lines of defense in our body is a healthy microbiome is.
+Our digestive microbiome (mouth to anus) contains an extremely diverse range of microorganisms, and this diversity appears to be linked to our health.
+Because some very healthy, primitive-living humans, such as the Maasai, have relatively low gut microbial diversity more research is needed to find out whether diversity or simply a harmonious mix confers health.
+The female genitourinary system—vagina, uterus, fallopian tubes, ovaries, urethra, and bladder—houses a microbiome that appears to be healthier when it has low diversity.
+The microbiotic balance in this system can change with age and environment, and monthly hormonal shifts can affect microbial balance, although studies in healthy females find that those same types of dramatic shifts do not tend to happen when overall health is good.
+Microbiotic imbalances in the gut or genitourinary tract have been shown to adversely affect fertility and/or the ability to stay pregnant, and reproductive specific immune health.
+Maintaining a healthy, whole-body microbiome is now thought to be key to healthy lifelong physiological function.

-One of the biggest challenges is determining what constitute a “normal” or “healthy” microbiome.
+One of the biggest challenges is determining what constitutes a “normal” or “healthy” microbiome.
 What is considered healthy in terms of bacterial composition may differ wildly throughout the world.
 For example, researchers have found bacteria in the guts of hunter/gatherer populations that would usually cause serious diseases in humans in the developed world, yet those “primitive” tribespeople do not succumb to those diseases.
 It appears that the overall balance of your microbes is more important than individual species being either beneficial or harmful.
 It may be that a healthy microbiome is one that you have when you are healthy!

 What can upset the balance?